Automotive OEM Market Trends

 Frequently Asked Questions (FAQ)

-The major players in the market are Volkswagen Group, Magna International Inc., BMW AG, Stellantis N.V., General Motors Company, Ford Motor Company, Groupe Renault, Daimler Truck AG, Hyundai Motor Company, Mercedes-Benz Group AG, and others.
+The major players in the market include Volkswagen Group, Magna International Inc., BMW AG, Stellantis N.V., General Motors Company, Ford Motor Company, Groupe Renault, Daimler Truck AG, Hyundai Motor Company, Mercedes-Benz Group AG.